Silicone with Silicone? Heaven Forbid!

 "NO!
 In the name of all sex toys that you hold sacred...NEVER combine silicone toys and silicone lube!"
 They chant.

-I know a lot about sex toys.
-I go to shows.
-I talk to manufacturers.
-I test toys.
+Sex toys are my jam.
+I go to shows, talk to manufacturers, and test toys.
 A few years back I remember hearing from the owner of a company that makes the very best silicone lube - Uberlube - that in reality, if you have a quality silicone lube and you use it with a quality silicone toy, there's not a problem.
-I initially met that declaration with disbelief, but with time I have come to be a believer.
+Initially I met that declaration with disbelief, but with time I have come to be a believer.

 First let me say that Uberlube, IMO, is not at all suitable for pegging.
 I prefer a lube that has a thicker consistency to it, some heft.
-I like lube to mostly stay where I put it, and I like to see it.
-Uberlube is great for PIV sex, and even better for shower PIV sex, because it keeps working and doesn't wash off.
-You do need to be careful of getting some on the bottom of the shower and slipping, however, but I digress.
-Uberlube is not for pegging, IMO.
-But this claim of compatibility opened my mind to the possibility of silicone-containing lubes for pegging.
+The best lube will mostly stay where I put it, and I like to see it.
+Uberlube is great for PIV sex, and even better for shower PIV sex.
+It keeps working and doesn't wash off, but I digress.
+This claim of compatibility opened my mind to the possibility of silicone-containing lubes for pegging.

 I began to hear the silicone/silicone compatibility claim from others, including quality toy manufacturers.
 Then I encountered Sliquid Silk.
-What I was told from the folks at Sliquid Silk is that in their experience, there wasn't enough silicone in the formulation to cause problems, even with toys of lesser quality.
+The folks at Sliquid Silk told me that in their experience, there wasn't enough silicone in the formulation to cause problems, even with toys of lesser quality.

 So I tried it, and the rest is history.
 Now, I shout to all who will listen that Sliquid Silk is the Holy Grail of Pegging Lubes.

 I have used this lube with toys from Tantus, Fuze, Vixen Creations, Fun Factory, Lelo, and JeJoue.
-I have NEVER had a problem.
+Not one toy was harmed.
 Ever!
 When I brought this up in a thread on reddit/pegging, I was told that the lube could be causing 'micro-pitting' and I wouldn't know it.
 Wow - seriously, people?

-I realize that when you pay big bucks for quality toys, you get pretty protective of them.
-So I understand the reluctance to test my claims, despite my assurances.
-And besides, you wonder, if this is really true, why aren't more lube companies putting this information on their websites and even on the bottles?
+You get pretty protective of toys when you pay big bucks for them.
+I understand the reluctance to test my claims, despite my assurances.
+But wait, you wonder.
+If this is really true, why aren't more lube companies putting this information on their websites and even on the bottles?

-First of all, sex toys are unregulated, which means they can tell you that the toy is made of anything they want, and the label could be completely fallacious.
-There are no repercussions in sex toy world for manufacturers who are dishonest on labels, because sex toys are classified as 'novelties', which technically means that they have no use.
-So even if they have manufactured the toys with chemicals that have been banned from children's toys and pet toys (yes, this really happens), they don't give a fuck, basically.
+Sex toys are unregulated, which means they can tell you that the toy is made of anything they want, and the label could be completely fallacious.
+There are no repercussions in sex toy world for manufacturers who are dishonest on labels, because sex toys are classified as 'novelties.
+This technically means that they have no use.
+They are just for show.
+Even if they have manufactured the toys with chemicals that have been banned from children's toys and pet toys (yes, this really happens), they can put whatever they want on the label.
+They don't give a fuck, basically.
 For (much) more information about that - read this.

-The compatibility is real, though.
+The compatibility is real.
 Seriously.
 I encourage you to use Sliquid Silk for your pegging.
-Just give it a try and let me know what you think!
+Give it a try and let me know what you think!

-If, however, you purchased your toy on Amazon for $12, it's clear and it has a distinct (and not pleasant) smell, you do not have a quality toy!
+If, however, you purchased your toy on Amazon for $6, and it has a distinct (and not pleasant) smell, you do not have a quality toy!
 Read the article linked above and then get a body-safe toy.

-Support my work - purchase Sliquid Silk from this link and use the coupon code Ryder for 15% off!
+Support my work - purchase Sliquid Silk from this link and use the coupon code Ryder for free shipping!